Rambus Inc. (NASDAQ:RMBS) CEO Luc Seraphin Sells 12,500 Shares

 - On Monday, March 20th, Luc Seraphin sold 12,500 shares of Rambus stock.
 The stock was sold at an average price of $44.20, for a total transaction of $552,500.00.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the company.
-BlackRock Inc. boosted its position in shares of Rambus by 0.3% during the first quarter.
-BlackRock Inc. now owns 17,199,468 shares of the semiconductor company’s stock worth $548,492,000 after purchasing an additional 47,422 shares in the last quarter.
-Vanguard Group Inc. boosted its position in shares of Rambus by 2.6% during the third quarter.
-Vanguard Group Inc. now owns 12,586,966 shares of the semiconductor company’s stock worth $319,960,000 after purchasing an additional 314,467 shares in the last quarter.
-Neuberger Berman Group LLC boosted its position in shares of Rambus by 1.4% during the third quarter.
-Neuberger Berman Group LLC now owns 5,138,328 shares of the semiconductor company’s stock worth $131,099,000 after purchasing an additional 69,862 shares in the last quarter.
-State Street Corp boosted its position in shares of Rambus by 3.3% during the third quarter.
-State Street Corp now owns 4,855,801 shares of the semiconductor company’s stock worth $123,434,000 after purchasing an additional 155,076 shares in the last quarter.
+Several institutional investors have recently added to or reduced their stakes in the business.
+BlackRock Inc. lifted its holdings in Rambus by 0.3% during the first quarter.
+BlackRock Inc. now owns 17,199,468 shares of the semiconductor company’s stock valued at $548,492,000 after purchasing an additional 47,422 shares during the last quarter.
+Vanguard Group Inc. lifted its holdings in shares of Rambus by 2.6% in the third quarter.
+Vanguard Group Inc. now owns 12,586,966 shares of the semiconductor company’s stock worth $319,960,000 after buying an additional 314,467 shares in the last quarter.
+Neuberger Berman Group LLC lifted its holdings in shares of Rambus by 1.4% in the third quarter.
+Neuberger Berman Group LLC now owns 5,138,328 shares of the semiconductor company’s stock worth $131,099,000 after buying an additional 69,862 shares in the last quarter.
+State Street Corp lifted its holdings in shares of Rambus by 3.3% in the third quarter.
+State Street Corp now owns 4,855,801 shares of the semiconductor company’s stock worth $123,434,000 after buying an additional 155,076 shares in the last quarter.
 Finally, Lord Abbett & CO.
-LLC boosted its position in shares of Rambus by 13.1% during the third quarter.
+LLC lifted its holdings in shares of Rambus by 13.1% in the third quarter.
 Lord Abbett & CO.
-LLC now owns 2,098,093 shares of the semiconductor company’s stock worth $53,333,000 after purchasing an additional 242,562 shares in the last quarter.
-85.99% of the stock is owned by institutional investors.
+LLC now owns 2,098,093 shares of the semiconductor company’s stock worth $53,333,000 after buying an additional 242,562 shares in the last quarter.
+85.99% of the stock is owned by hedge funds and other institutional investors.

 Analysts Set New Price Targets

-RMBS has been the topic of several research analyst reports.
-TheStreet cut shares of Rambus from a “b-” rating to a “c+” rating in a research note on Wednesday, December 28th.
-Deutsche Bank Aktiengesellschaft increased their price target on shares of Rambus from $34.00 to $45.00 in a research note on Monday, January 30th.
-Susquehanna raised their price objective on shares of Rambus from $36.00 to $60.00 and gave the company a “positive” rating in a research note on Friday, February 3rd.
-StockNews.com assumed coverage on shares of Rambus in a research note on Thursday, March 16th.
-They issued a “hold” rating on the stock.
-Finally, Wells Fargo & Company raised their price objective on shares of Rambus from $42.00 to $50.00 and gave the company an “overweight” rating in a research note on Wednesday, January 18th.
-One analyst has rated the stock with a hold rating and five have given a buy rating to the stock.
-Based on data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average target price of $47.20.
+RMBS has been the subject of several recent analyst reports.
+Rosenblatt Securities reiterated a “buy” rating and issued a $60.00 target price on shares of Rambus in a research note on Wednesday, April 5th.
+Susquehanna increased their price target on shares of Rambus from $36.00 to $60.00 and gave the company a “positive” rating in a research report on Friday, February 3rd.
+Wells Fargo & Company increased their price target on shares of Rambus from $50.00 to $55.00 and gave the company an “overweight” rating in a research report on Tuesday.
+StockNews.com started coverage on shares of Rambus in a research report on Thursday, March 16th.
+They set a “hold” rating for the company.
+Finally, TheStreet lowered shares of Rambus from a “b-” rating to a “c+” rating in a research report on Wednesday, December 28th.
+One research analyst has rated the stock with a hold rating and five have given a buy rating to the stock.
+According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average target price of $51.20.

 Rambus, Inc engages in the provision of cutting-edge semiconductor and Internet Protocol products, spanning memory and interfaces to security, smart sensors and lighting.
 Its products include Memory Interface Chips, Interface IP, and Security IP.
 The company was founded by P. Michael Farmwald and Mark A.